 Celebrate Canada Day with this gorgeous Canada Day chalk pastel art project!
 This is a super easy pastel painting that kids of all ages are able to do.
 I love how the red and white colors really pop off of the black paper making the whole image look like it’s glowing.

 We love using chalk pastels, they are a fun art material for kids to explore and the colors are so bright and vivid.
 We have used this same pastel technique a few times and every time the results are stunning!
-Check out this brightly colored bunny art project with chalk pastels for another example.
+Take a look at my collection of chalk pastel art for more creative ideas kids will love.

 For this project, I created a printable to make this craft even easier for you.
 This template is available to my email subscribers as part of my free printable resource library.
 Sign up to my email list below to gain instant access.